 Bill is the parent of three children and is new to the Charlotte area.
 He believes strongly that counseling should be readily accessible to people when they need it and recognizes that each of us, no matter the outside image we project, will probably need this type of help for ourselves or for a family member at some point in our lives.

-Robin Marks is a Licensed Professional Counselor Associate in the State of North Carolina and has been licensed by two other states throughout her career.
+Robin Marks is a Licensed Clinical Mental Health Counselor Associate in the State of North Carolina and has been licensed by two other states throughout her career.
 She earned a master’s degree in Professional Counseling from the University of Pennsylvania and her undergraduate degree from American University.
 She is also a Nationally Certified Counselor.

-Robin has worked in higher education, agency and community settings, With 10+ years of career counseling and mental health experience, Robin specializes in working with adults and young adults with career concerns, those who are considering adoption as an option for starting or growing a family, as well as those with Adjustment Disorder, Anxiety and Depression.
+Robin has worked in higher education, agency and community settings, With 10+ years of career counseling and mental health experience, Robin specializes in working with adults and young adults.

 Karen Matson, LCSW